makechayut/data-science-bootcamp9/README.md

 # Data Science Bootcamp Batch 9

-I'm learning data science bootcamp.
+I have completed a Data Science Bootcamp.
 There are 10 sprints in the program.

 ## First Part of the Program